ENate/spring-kafka-examples/README.md

 # kafka spring Boot Application

 In this example, we demonstrate a basic kafka producer and consumer example using spring boot.
-It consists of the following technology stack:
+To run the example, we need the following technology stack:

 1. kafka
 2. springboot